Beta-lactam allergy

 DEFINITION

-- This high percentage may be due to:
+- This high percentage may be due to the following:

-- Waning of penicillin-specific IgE antibodies over time
+- The waning of penicillin-specific IgE antibodies over time

-- Illness or combination of illness and antibiotic causing symptoms attributed to allergy
+- Illness or combination of illness and antibiotic-causing symptoms mislabeled as ’allergy.’

-- Identification of patients with IgE-mediated allergy or history of severe reaction is paramount.
+- Identification of patients with IgE-mediated allergy or a history of severe reactions is paramount.[6]

 - Mucocutaneous eruption with epidermal detachment: Stevens-Johnson syndrome (< 10% body surface area) and toxic epidermal necrolysis (>30% body surface area).[5]